 - Reporting wrongdoing to watchdog groups and industry regulators;

 - Making a report to law enforcement to open an investigation of one’s employer; and

 - Contacting an employment lawyer to discuss violations and the appropriate course of action to move forward with reporting the violation.

 What is the Whistleblower Protection Act?

 At the federal level, whistleblowers are protected by the Whistleblower Protection Act.
 Other federal laws that protect whistleblowers and their rights include the No Fear Act of 2002 and the Sarbanes-Oxley Act.
 Whistleblowers may confidentially report actions they reasonably believe to be illegal or unethical to authorities.

 In California, whistleblowers have additional protection under the California Whistleblower Protection Act.
 Under this law, retaliation against a whistleblower is charged as a criminal offense.
 Public and private sector employees may report alleged wrongdoings internally or outside the company to any party conducting a hearing or investigation without fear of retaliation.

-Work With an Experienced California Employment Lawyer
+Work With Our Experienced Whistleblower Lawyer

 As an American employee, you have the right to act as a whistleblower when you observe or experience wrongdoing in your workplace.
 Discuss this and other rights further with an experienced employment lawyer at Valiant Law.
-Contact our team today to set up your initial consultation with us, during which we will answer any questions you have and guide you toward the most productive option for your case.